-During the absence from campus, according to the Graduate School, the student has to be registered for a minimum of 3 research credit hours (if in Research in Absentia status) so as to retain his/her student status in the Graduate Program.
+During the absence from campus, according to the Office of the Vice Provost for Graduate Students and Postdoctoral Scholars, the student has to be registered for a minimum of 3 research credit hours (if in Research in Absentia status) so as to retain his/her student status in the Graduate Program.
 One credit hour can only be used for an International student going on an Internship, in compliance with ISS rules.
-The only other time one credit hour can be used is when a student does not meet the exam/degree only timelines set up by the Graduate School.
+The only other time one credit hour can be used is when a student does not meet the exam/degree only timelines set up by the Office of the Vice Provost for Graduate Students and Postdoctoral Scholars.